lum-network/mainnet/upgrades/v1.4.1/guide.md

+## ⚠️ v1.4.1 has been replaced by v1.4.2 - read guide carefully ⚠️

+Version v1.4.1 will break your node on block #7799476, do not use it.

+You must use v1.4.2 instead, as described in this guide.

+If your node is in a clean state at block #7740000 (the block height for v1.4.1 upgrade) you can use v1.4.2 by following this upgrade guide.

 ## Description

 This pull request fixes the pruning by patching the ICAController store

 The PR content can be browsed at https://github.com/lum-network/chain/pull/24

+**Optional: **check [v1.4.2 upgrade guide](https://github.com/lum-network/mainnet/blob/master/upgrades/v1.4.2/guide.md) for more information on v1.4.1 and v1.4.2 differences.

 ## How to upgrade